vijayaratnakumari/FSxDemo/README.md

 # FSxDemo.
-# How to Create FSx Windows file server and connect to the Windows remote desktop server?
+How to Create an FSx Windows file server and connect to the Windows remote desktop server?

-# Step-by-step process.
+Step-by-step process.

 # AWS WorkSpaces and FSx File Server.

 WorkSpaces:

-Search in google: “AWS workspaces AD connector.”
+Search in Google: “AWS workspaces AD connector.”
 Select “Lunch a workSpace using AD connector- AWS workSpace” —--> Page opened.
 Launch a workspace using an AD connector.